How to Set Boundaries With Family (When It Feels Impossible)

 What a Family Boundary Actually Is

 A boundary is not a punishment.
 It is not a way of hurting someone or making them feel rejected.
-It is a statement about what you will and will not participate in — what you can and cannot offer, what is and is not acceptable in your interactions.
+It is a statement about what you will and will not participate in — what you can offer, what is not acceptable in your interactions.

 These are not dramatic statements.
 They are honest ones.
 They do not require the other person to agree — only to know where you stand.

 A boundary does not control the other person's behaviour.
 It defines your own.
-You cannot make your mother stop asking about your relationship status.
-You can decide what you will do the next time she does.
+You cannot make someone stop weighing in on your choices.
+You can decide what you will do the next time they do.

 How to Begin

 Start with clarity about what you actually need.
-Before you can communicate a boundary, you need to know what it is.
 What specifically is happening that is not working?
-What would need to change for the relationship to feel sustainable?
+What would need to change for the dynamic to feel sustainable?

 Be direct and simple.
 The longer the explanation, the more room there is for negotiation and guilt.
 You do not owe a lengthy justification for your limits.
-I am not available for that is a complete sentence.
-I need us to talk about something else is a complete sentence.
+A simple, quiet statement of where you stand is enough.

 Expect a reaction — and plan for it.
 The first time you set a boundary with a family member who is not used to you having them, there will almost certainly be a reaction.
 Have a plan for how you will respond — which is usually: staying calm, restating the boundary simply, and not engaging with the reaction as if it is an argument you need to win.